 Polyps are small growths of tissue that form on the inside of the nasal passages and block them.
 Nasal polyps are rarely cancerous.
 Symptoms include difficulty breathing, loss of taste, facial pain, and sleep apnea.
 Larger polyps may need to be removed by surgery if medications and steroids aren't working.

 Turbinates are thin layers of bone that are covered in mucus and attach to the tissue inside of your nose.
 While generally small, they can cause huge problems.
 Their function is to assist in filtering the air that you breath.
 An allergy flare up will make them enlarge, become uncomfortable, and prevent the sinuses from draining.
 In most instances, medication will help, but surgery may be necessary.

 The septum is a part of your nose that is comprised of both bone and cartilage.
 It separates your nostrils into two areas.
 If the septum becomes crooked or torn airflow is disrupted causing a multitude of problems.
 Symptoms of a torn or deviated septum include headaches, congestion, facial pain, and infections.

 While the most obvious cause of sinus problems is an allergic reaction.
 Things such as pollen, mold, pet dander, and ragweed are just a few allergens that could be your problem.
 You options for treatment include allergy skin testing, medication, immunotherapy, or balloon sinusplasty.

 About The Author

-Dr. Fred Lindsay is an otolaryngologist with Hampton Roads ENT - Allergy in Newport News, VA.
+Dr. Fred Lindsay, DO is an otolaryngologist with Hampton Roads ENT - Allergy in Newport News, VA.

 While not working he enjoys sending time with his wife and 4 children.
 His many hobbies include running, swimming, cycling, skiing, and motorcycle riding.